Eetu Ranta-aho

 Composer

-In 2026-2028 my work is generously supported by the Kone Foundation with a two year working grant.
+My work is generously supported by a two-year working grant from the Kone Foundation (2026–2028).

 Highlights of previous works